CubiclDev/coffee-break-slack-bot/README.md

 This bot invites randomly picked pairs to a coffee break in Slack each week.
 As a result, the exchange in the team is increased.

-Users that are absence are automatically excluded.
+Users that are absent are automatically excluded.
+Absence is determined by checking if one of the following status emojis is set:
-That means, that users which were deleted are ignored for the coffee break.
-Also, users that are absence because they are on holiday or ill will be excluded.
-Therefore, the slack status is evaluated.
-If a user has one of the following emojis in his status he will be excluded.

-Status that are excluded:
 - 🌴
 - 🤒